azurestandard/azure-angular-providers/README.md

 The bartender-print-configuration model supports the following action:

-* testPrint, which creates a test BarTender print request using the given print configuration.
-The print request uses hard-coded dummy data.
+* testPrint({ stock: ... }), which creates a test BarTender print request using the given print configuration.
+The print request uses hard-coded dummy data if a stock ID is not provided.

 Algolia search
 --------------